sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 - Storage providers
 - Custom keyboards

-We'll cover some of these in later editions of iOS8 Day-by-Day, but today's article is focussed on sharing extensions.
+We'll cover some of these in later chapters of iOS8 Day-by-Day, but today's article is focused on sharing extensions.

 Sharing extensions give you, the developer of an app, to show an icon on the common share-sheet, and then to handle the sharing of the content the user has